algosup/2023-2024-project-4-sportshield-team-2/Documents/TestPlan/testPlan.md

 Test ID 22: (unit test)

-move the device slowly to have 3 light sounds
+Move the device slowly to have 3 light sounds.

 Test ID 23: (unit test)

-move the device quikly to have 5 high sounds
+Move the device quickly to have 5 high sounds.

 Test ID 24: (unit test)

-shock the device to have 5 hiht sounds
+Shock the device to have 5 high sounds.

 **Shock notification**